 “Being a part of Ricky’s win in his first singles world title was not only a great moment for him, but it was a great moment for me as well,” Owens explained.
 “Holding a major singles title was something he has never done before.
 I was glad to share that moment with him.”

 When Chase isn’t in Japan, he is wrestling on the weekends here in the United States.
-Wrestling is something he loves and something that Chase takes very serious.
+Wrestling is something he loves and something that Chase takes very seriously.
 When he isn’t wrestling, you can find him with new wrestlers as well, doing for them what Ricky had done for him.

 “I want to be able to keep the business going, so I try to teach the guys who want to learn the things that Ricky taught me,” Owens said.
 “I feel like it’s my job to continue passing along the knowledge that was passed on to him.
 I want to carry forward the vision Ricky has for professional wrestling, and also teach new students.”